zdravkov/kendo-docs/api/framework/datasource.md

 ### schema.errors `Function|String` *(default: "errors")*

 The field from the server response which contains server-side errors.
-If set to a function - the function will be called to return the errors for response.
+Can be set to a function which is called to return the errors for response.
 If there are any errors the [error](#events-error) event will be fired.

 #### Example - specify the error field as a string